mkoshtenko/svit-service/README.md

 # Swift `5.2` or greater is required
-It is in development status, however latest snapshot can be downloaded [here](https://swift.org/download/#releases) For docker container is used [nightly-5.2-bionic](https://hub.docker.com/r/swiftlang/swift/tags)
+It is in development status, however latest snapshot can be downloaded [here](https://swift.org/download/#releases) The docker container is [nightly-5.2-bionic](https://hub.docker.com/r/swiftlang/swift/tags)

 Pull the container with the following:
 `docker pull swiftlang/swift:nightly-5.2-bionic`